Malizma333/line-rider-command-editor-userscript/README.md

 - The `Pan` tab has triggers that offset the camera from bosh and expand the collision boxes of the camera
 - The `Focus` tab has triggers that specify (in the case of multiple riders) which riders the camera should focus on
 - The `Speed` tab has triggers that slow down or speed up the timeline for a certain period of time
+- The `Skin` tab has a custom skin editor for changing the color of parts of the rider skin
 - The `Smoothing` area has the value of smoothing for the currently focused command tab (interpolation toggle for time remap)

 ### Triggers